-The MLME-UWB-PACKET.confirm primitive is generated by the MLME and issued to its next higher layer in response to an MLME-UWB-PACKET.request primitive.
+The MLME-UWB-PACKET-FORMAT.confirm primitive is generated by the MLME and issued to its next higher layer in response to an MLME-UWB-PACKET-FORMAT.request primitive.

 If the selected packet format is not supported by the device, a Status of NOT_SUPPORTED is returned.
-If any other parameter is not supported or is out of range, a Status of INVALID_PARAMETER is returned.

-If the request was successful, the MLME issues the MLME-UWB-PACKET.confirm primitive with a Status of SUCCESS.
+If the request was successful, the MLME issues the MLME-UWB-PACKET-FORMAT.confirm primitive with a Status of SUCCESS.

 …